pfichtner/kata-tracker/README.md

 At the moment it consists of three parts:
 - JUnit extension that sends the result of tests to a MQTT broker.
 - Tracker that counts green/red.
 The UI code was copies from Llew but instead of reading from file it gets its values by subscribing to the mqtt broker.
-Also the UI plays the red/green sound files by itself, they also were included what Llew did
+Also the UI plays the red/green sound files by itself, they also were included what Llew did.

 ![tracker](https://raw.githubusercontent.com/pfichtner/kata-tracker/main/src/test/resources/org/counterdisplay/CounterDisplayTest.oneToTwo.Linux.approved.png)
 - Graph that shows the red/green timeline and some statistics such as "longest time in red".
 The values are also retrieved by subscribing to the mqtt broker.

 ![chart](https://raw.githubusercontent.com/pfichtner/kata-tracker/main/src/test/resources/com/github/pfichtner/samman/kata/chart/TimeSeriesChartTest.withData.Linux.approved.png)

+The UIs start and stop a MQTT broker within the JVM if there is no server running on port 1883 (default mqtt port)

 ...more to come